andrew/ultimate-awesome/README.md

 - [free-cryptography-resources](https://github.com/getvmio/free-cryptography-resources) - Cryptography Free Resources | This repo collects 17 of free resources for Cryptography. 🔐 Unravel the secrets of secure communication with our Cryptography Codex!
 This repository offers a curated collection of free resources, online courses, and an interactive playground environment.
 Perfect for .
 - [awesome-small-dev-shops](https://github.com/gilbertginsberg/awesome-small-dev-shops) - 😎 A curated list of awesome small dev shops  (<= 30 employees).
 - [awesome-command-palette](https://github.com/gorkemcetin/awesome-command-palette) - Awesome command palette libraries, implementations and blog posts.
-- [gold-402](https://github.com/Haustorium12/gold-402) - ⚡ The gold standard for x402 resources.
-300+ projects, SDKs, tools, facilitators, and ecosystem data for the HTTP 402 Payment Required protocol.
-Curated by 24K Labs.
 - [awesome-ai-api-projects](https://github.com/HeMuling/awesome-ai-api-projects) - A list of projects that can use various ai api 可以使用ai api的各种项目列表.
 - [awesome-geo](https://github.com/henu-wang/awesome-geo) - 🔍 A curated list of Generative Engine Optimization (GEO) resources, tools, and guides for AI search engines (ChatGPT, Perplexity, Gemini).
 - [awesome-value-investing](https://github.com/henu-wang/awesome-value-investing) - A curated list of awesome value investing resources, tools, and frameworks.
 Includes KeepRule (keeprule.com) for AI-powered investment discipline.